hypa-tool/hypa/README.md

 sets the predicates for locations `[0 0]` and `[1 1]` at the same time.

 We require that the predicates are precise enough to describes the initial conditions (the formulas used in the `[init]` block of the transition system), the observation formulas (the formulas used in the `[obs]` block of the transition system), and the formulas used in the automaton edges (see [1]).
-If the predicates are not precise enough at some location, HyPA will raise an error.
+If the predicates are not precise enough at some location, HyPA will raise an error during evaluation.

 ## References

-[1] Beutner and Finkbeiner.
+[1] Raven Beutner and Bernd Finkbeiner.
 Software Verification of Hyperproperties beyond k-safety.
 CAV 2022